Tourmaline Gemstone Information

 About Tourmaline - History and Introduction

-Tourmaline is the gemological name for an important group of complex gem-quality boron silicate minerals.
-Tourmaline gemstones can be found in all colors of the rainbow.
-Owed to its wide range of color availability, tourmaline is considered one of today's most versatile gemstones.
-Its name is thought to be derived from the Sinhalese word, "turamali", which means "stone with various colors" in reference to its extreme versatility.
+Tourmaline is the gemmological name for an important group of complex gem-quality boron silicate minerals.
+Tourmaline gemstones can be found in all colours of the rainbow.
+Owing to its wide range of colour availability, tourmaline is considered to be one of today's most versatile gemstones.
+Its name is thought to be derived from the Sinhalese word, "turamali", which means "stone with various colours" in reference to its extreme versatility.
 Tourmaline was first thought to be used as a gemstone around the 1500s, but distinct mineral species were not actually described until the 1800s.
-In 1875, George Kunz, an American mineral collector, introduced green tourmaline from the Mount Mica mine in Maine, USA to Tiffany & Co., which sparked the interest and popularity of tourmaline (and other semi-precious gemstones) to the mainstream jewelry market.
+In 1875, George Kunz, an American mineral collector, introduced green tourmaline from the Mount Mica mine in Maine, USA to Tiffany & Co., which sparked an interest in tourmaline and led to its popularity (along with other semi-precious gemstones) on the mainstream jewellery market.

 The major tourmaline species include dravite, uvite, schorl, liddicoatite and elbaite.
-Schorl is most common, making up nearly 95% of all tourmaline deposits, but it is not often desired as a gemstone.
+Schorl is the most common variety, making up nearly 95% of all tourmaline deposits, but it is not often desired as a gemstone.
 Most tourmaline gemstones are varieties of the elbaite family.
-Since tourmaline consists of a very large group of related gemstones, most tourmaline is traded under very specific color varietal names.
-Some of the more popular trade names include pink-red 'rubellite', blue-green 'paraiba', blue 'indicolite' and multicolor 'watermelon tourmaline'.
-Lesser-known trade names include colorless 'achroite', green 'verdelite' and 'chrome tourmaline'.
-Like sapphire, descriptive names such as 'yellow tourmaline' or 'pink tourmaline' are also commonly used to market fancy-colored tourmaline gemstones.
+Since tourmaline consists of a very large group of related gemstones, most tourmaline is traded under very colour-specific varietal names.
+Some of the more popular trade names include pink-red 'rubellite', blue-green 'Paraiba', blue 'indicolite' and multicoloured 'watermelon tourmaline'.
+Lesser-known trade names include colourless 'achroite', green 'verdelite' and 'chrome tourmaline'.
+Like sapphire, descriptive names such as 'yellow tourmaline' or 'pink tourmaline' are also commonly used to market fancy-coloured tourmaline gemstones.

 Identifying Tourmaline Back to Top

 Tourmaline is a boron silicate mineral often containing traces of aluminum, iron, magnesium, sodium, lithium, copper and potassium.
 Tourmaline crystals form in the trigonal crystal system and can be distinguished by their distinct three-sided triangular prisms.
-Tourmaline has very distinct gemological properties which can help identify it from other similar colored gemstones.
+Tourmaline has very distinct gemmological properties which can help identify it from other similar coloured gemstones.
 Tourmaline has superior hardness (7 to 7.5 on the Mohs scale), poor cleavage and strong pleochroism.
 Tourmaline is known to exhibit unique pyro-piezoelectric properties, which means crystals can produce and hold an electrical charge when subjected to mechanical stress, pressure or extreme temperature fluctuations, earning it the nickname of the 'electric stone'.
-When tourmaline crystals are rubbed, friction can cause a noticeable static and when held over dust or ash, the static can attract actually particles, which is why it is sometimes reffered to as the 'Ceylonese (Sri Lankan) Magnet'.
+When tourmaline crystals are rubbed, friction can cause static and when held over dust or ash, the static can attract particles, which is why it is sometimes referred to as the 'Ceylonese (Sri Lankan) magnet'.